Z-Y00/scripts/archive-rmrb.md

 ```
 wget -r http://paper.people.com.cn/rmrb/ -A .pdf
 ```
-I need to deal with the 01-09 and 10-20 seperately, and the actual days in month and pages are smaller than what I've written here, just in case we miss any page
+The actual days in month and pages are smaller than what I've written here, just in case we miss any page
 ```
 for year in 2018 2019
 do